So far, we’ve discussed the overall recruitment process and the role a recruiter should play in the process.

 - Give candidates an insight into the working culture within the business;

-By the end of each round of interviews you should have a clearer idea of:
+By the end of each round of interviews, you should have a clearer idea of the following:

 - Whether you could hire someone;

-What is equally important in the initial stages of a process is to relay timely feedback on to candidates regardless of if you are progressing with them or not, for the following reasons:
+What is equally vital in the initial stages of a process is to relay timely feedback to candidates, regardless of if you are progressing with them or not, for the following reasons:

-- Candidates who are progressing will make an effort to address the areas of concern and will alert you to experience they may have otherwise thought irrelevant;
+- Candidates who are progressing will make an effort to address the areas of concern and will alert you to experiences they may have otherwise thought irrelevant;

-- Giving candidates the opportunity to address areas of concern will give you more information to make a decision and in turn greater confidence in your hiring decision;
+- Allowing candidates to address areas of concern will provide you with more information to make a decision and, in turn greater confidence in your hiring decision;

 Psych testing is becoming more and more common and is done for a few different reasons: